mosadd1X/novelforge-ai/docs/index.md

 ## Documentation Contents

-This documentation is organized into several sections to help you understand and use the Ebook Generator effectively:
+This documentation is organized into several sections to help you understand and use NovelForge AI effectively:

 ### Getting Started